FirebirdSQL/firebird/doc/sql.extensions/README.declared_local_temporary_tables.md

 Other restrictions:

+- A single PSQL statement, procedure, function or trigger may declare at most 1024 local temporary tables.
 - Indexes are not supported.
 - Triggers on declared local temporary tables are not supported.
 - Explicit privileges are not supported.